 Getting to and Around Spokane

 By car, Spokane is about a 4-hour drive from downtown Seattle.
 Flying from Seattle is perhaps the easiest option since the flight time is less than an hour.
-The Spokane International Airport is the second largest airport in the state but is effiecnet and easy to navigate.
+The Spokane International Airport is the second-largest airport in the state.
 You can also travel by train to Spokane.

 Once you’re here, getting around is simple.
-All the usual suspects are available to help you get to your hotel, from public transportation and cabs to Uber, and Lyft.
-Lime scooters and bikes are also available downtown.
+All the usual suspects are available to help you get to your hotel, from public transportation and cabs to Uber and Lyft.
 For those who want to explore on foot, the downtown core is compact and walkable.

 Featured image: Ben Matthews courtesy of Visit Spokane